Polyacrylonitrile: Applications

 Homopolymers of polyacrylonitrile have been used as fibers in hot gas filtration systems, outdoor awnings, sails for yachts, and fiber-reinforced concrete.
 Copolymers containing polyacrylonitrile are often used as fibers to make knitted clothing like socks and sweaters, as well as outdoor products like tents and similar items.
 If the label of a piece of clothing says "acrylic", then it is made out of some copolymer of polyacrylonitrile.
 It was made into the spun fiber at DuPont in 1942 and marketed under the name of Orlon.
 Acrylonitrile is commonly employed as a comonomer with styrene, e.g. acrylonitrile, styrene and acrylate plastics.
 Labelling of items of clothing with acrylic (see acrylic fiber) means the polymer consists of at least 85% acrylonitrile as the monomer.
 A typical comonomer is vinyl acetate, which can be solution-spun readily to obtain fibers that soften enough to allow penetration by dyes.
 The advantages of the use of these acrylics are that they are low-cost compared to natural fiber, they offer better sunlight resistance and have superior resistance to attack by moths.

 Acrylics modified with halogen-containing comonomers are classified as modacrylics, which by definition contain more than PAN percentages between 35-85%.
 Incorporation of halogen groups increases the flame resistance of the fiber, which makes modacrylics suitable for the use in sleepwear, tents and blankets.
+Some mattresses also use them to meet the flame resistance requirements in North America.
 However, the disadvantage of these products is that they are costly and can shrink after drying.

 PAN absorbs many metal ions and aids the application of absorption materials.
 Polymers containing amidoxime groups can be used for the treatment of metals because of the polymers’ complex-forming capabilities with metal ions.

 PAN has properties involving low density, thermal stability, high strength and modulus of elasticity.
 These unique properties have made PAN an essential polymer in high tech.

 Its high tensile strength and tensile modulus are established by fiber sizing, coatings, production processes, and PAN's fiber chemistry.
 Its mechanical properties derived are important in composite structures for military and commercial aircraft.

 Carbon fiber

 Polyacrylonitrile is used as the precursor for 90% of carbon fiber production.
 Approximately 20–25% of Boeing and Airbus wide-body airframes are carbon fibers.
 However, applications are limited by PAN's high price of around $15/lb.

+A carbon fiber was created using resonant acoustic mixing with boron nitride nanotubes that has an increased tensile strength and storage modulus.